2018-9: Gun Control laws in the U.S.

 "... the set of laws or policies that regulate the manufacture, sale, transfer, possession, modification, or use of firearms by civilians."
 1

 2018: Results of polls on gun control in the U.S.:

 Gallup has conducted polls on a random selection of U.S. adults since 1959 and has been polling annually since 1990.
 During 2018-OCT, 2 their poll of randomly selected U.S. adults found that:

-* Most states in the U.S. do not require background checks for firearms purchased from private individuals at gun shows, at home, at any other location. or over the Internet.
+* Most states in the U.S. do not require background checks for firearms purchased from private individuals at gun shows, at home, at any other location, or over the Internet.
 This is often referred to as the "gun show loophole."
-It allows individuals who could not pass a background check to purchase firearms at any of the thousands of gun shows across the U.S. annually.
-Federal law only requires licensed dealers to conduct background checks.
+It allows individuals who could not pass a background check to purchase firearms at any of the thousands of gun shows across the U.S. annually or to make private sales with another person.
+Federal law only requires that licensed dealers to conduct background checks.
 4

 43% have a gun in their home; 55% do not; 2% refused to answer.
 (This compares with surveys by other groups which show that 26% of Canadian households and 14.2% of Ontario households own one or more firearm.
 3)